flatironinstitute/finufft/README.md

 ### Other notes
- - If you are interested in optimizing for GPU Compute Capability, you may want to specicfy ```NVARCH=-arch=sm_XX``` in your make.inc to reduce compile times, or for other performance reasons.
+ - If you are interested in optimizing for GPU Compute Capability, you may want to specify ```NVARCH=-arch=sm_XX``` in your make.inc to reduce compile times, or for other performance reasons.
 See [Matching SM Architectures][2].

 ## Tasks for developers

+- 1D version is close to finished (needs vectorized testers and Py interfaces)
-- We could use some help to implement 1D versions, and type 3 transforms (which are quite tricky), as in [FINUFFT][1]
+- Type 3 transforms (which are quite tricky) as in [FINUFFT][1] are in progress (at least in 3D) on a PR, thanks to Simon Frasch; please go and test!
 - We need some more tutorial examples in C++ and Python
 - Please help us to write MATLAB (gpuArray) and Julia interfaces
+- There are various Tensorflow and related interfaces in progress (please help with them or test them): https://github.com/mrphys/tensorflow-nufft  https://github.com/dfm/jax-finufft
-- Please see Issues for other things you can help fix
+- Please see Issues and PRs for other things you can help fix or test

 ## References